connorpmullins/connorpmullins.github.io/_posts/2024-11-19-mental_model_where_are_we_going.markdown

 ---
 <br>

 ## Deaths of despair and addressing mental health crisis

 - Is it worse now than before?
 - How hard of a problem is this?

 ---

 <br>

 ## Conclusion

 - It could go really badly
   - I can't do anything about that
 - There are many reasons to be over-the-moon about what we've accomplished and where we are in this moment
 - Our rate of scientific progress, which drives our ability to solve problems (**the main thing**), is not only still going up linearly, it's accelerating.
 It might even be about to accelerate exponentially
   - Assuming we don't destroy ourselves (and we impact this how we can), then we're on our way to solving so many terrible issues related to climate change, obesity, starvation, disease, poverty, and lack of access to education
-- TL;DR; - if the future doesn't suck, it's going to be *magical*
+- TL;DR; - if the future doesn't suck, it's going to be _magical_

 <br>
 ## Links and Resources
 ---
 <br>
 -